Ejisu

-Ejisu is a city in Greater Kumasi located along the Kumasi-Accra highway about 20 km from Kumasi.
+Ejisu is a city in Kumasi located along the Kumasi-Accra highway about 20 km from Kumasi.
 It is the capital of Ejisu Municipal Assembly, a municipality of the Ashanti Region, Ghana.
 This municipal is one of the 30 administrative and political Districts in the Ashanti Region of Ghana and it was established by Legislative Instrument (L.I) 1890.
+In 2020, the Nkosuohene of Ejisu was Nana Kofi Poku.
+In 2022, the Chief of Ejisu was Nana Afrane Okese.
+As of 2024, the Municipal Chief Executive of the town was Mr Samuel Oduro Frimpong.